bhisaac/5eFP/5eFP-SRD.md

 ### Squares

 5eFP measures distance in squares.
-1 square is equivalent to 5 feet or 1 unit of movement.
-For example, a game effect or feature with a range of 6 squares can be used up to 30 feet away.
+1 square is equivalent to 5 feet.

 ### Difficulty Class (DC)